flawwan/Samarbeta-Helper/README.md

 I am not responsible for any damage that could be done with this.

+I am in no way associated with samarbeta.se.

 <b>USE AT YOUR OWN RISK.
 YOU HAVE BEEN WARNED.</b>

 #License